Continuing Education, Summer Session, and January Term

 The CATS (Challenging Academically Talented Students) Program is open to highly motivated and academically strong high school juniors and seniors who want to enrich their academic experience with a college-level course.
 Students may choose from freshman-level courses (400-500 numbered courses).
 For an application and more information, please visit https://admissions.unh.edu/apply/cats-challenging-academically-talented-students-program.

 Individuals are responsible for meeting all course prerequisites before registering for classes.
-Visit www.learn2.unh.edu/courses/prerequisites.html for undergraduate and graduate course descriptions and prerequisite information.
+Prerequisite information is included in undergraduate and graduate course descriptions.

 Academic Standards and Expectations